Houses - Miscellaneous

 Why natural?
 What are the benefits of choosing natural finishes for homes?

-I am one of those who spent the holidays in the country and I remember the "smell" of the cleaning done before Easter, when the whole village was buzzing.
-It was a great shame not to varnish the whole house, not to bind the floor (where there was no floorboard), not to beat the carpets or not to renew the house's bristle by painting it with pitch dissolved in gas.
-The women would rob the house and the men would clean the garden of weeds, plough or dig up the yard and prune the trunks of fruit trees.
+I'm one of those who spent the holidays in the country and I remember the "smell" of cleaning before Easter, when the whole village was in a frenzy.
+It was a great shame not to paint the whole house, not to glue on the floor (where there was no floorboard), not to sweep the doormats or not to renew the house's girdle by painting it with tar dissolved in gas.
+The women were the women's house cleaners and the men cleared the garden of weeds, plowed or dug the yard and pruned the trunks of fruit trees.

 Our grandparents knew that vining trees protected them against insect attack.
-The tar on the outside wall of the house, at the base, protected the house from the dampness of the rains and possible infiltration.
-Clay and lime let the house "breathe", allowing moisture transfer as we would say now.
-There was no condensation or mould.
+The plaster on the outside wall of the house, at the base, protected the house from the dampness of the rains and possible seepage.
+The clay and lime let the house "breathe", allowing moisture to transfer, as we would say now.
+There was no condensation or mold.
 It was very good for your health, no breathing problems or allergies.

-This is what those who use natural products to finish or insulate their walls are now looking for.
-Modern products may perform better (not always), but can sometimes harm more sensitive people who suffer from asthma or various allergies.
-A finish with clay-based plaster and lime-based paint will let the wall exchange moisture naturally and condensation will not occur.
-For a house on wooden structure this is very important because moisture can lead to wood rot and weakening of the construction.
-And the mould that can occur is a nuisance in any house, be it wooden, brick or concrete.
+It's what those who use natural products to finish or insulate their walls are now looking for.
+Modern products may perform better (not always), but they can sometimes harm more sensitive people who suffer from asthma or various allergies.
+A finish with clay-based plaster (clay) and lime-based paint will allow the wall to exchange moisture naturally and condensation will not occur.
+For a house on wooden structure This is very important because damp can lead to wood rot and the construction can become dilapidated.
+And the mold that can appear is a nuisance in any house, whether it's made of wood, brick or concrete.

 natural plasters